Introduction

 Apple Health managed care

-Washington's prepaid comprehensive system of medical and health care services provided through a designated health care plan that contracts with Health Care Authority.
+Washington's prepaid comprehensive system of medical and health care services is provided through a designated health care plan that contracts with Health Care Authority.

 Classic Medicaid